The site

 In addition, through the educational programme the participants will delve into the rich history, cultural significance, and unique aspects of Herrnhut and the Moravian Church.
 Guided visits to key sites within the region associated with the Moravian Church, will offer valuable insights into the foundations, development, and impact of this religious community.
 Additionally, conversations and exchanges with the local representatives of the community will allow the participants to explore the philosophical underpinnings, social ideals, and distinctive community vision that shaped the Moravian Church and influenced the creation of Herrnhut as an exemplary model town.
 Participants will have the opportunity to gain a deep appreciation for the heritage, values, and intangible cultural aspects of the Moravian Church's legacy while fostering a broader understanding of its global significance from this cultural exchange perspective.

-The project will take place from July 21st to August 03rd, 2024, and is organised by European Heritage Volunteers in cooperation with Evangelical Brethren Community in Herrnhut, the Association of the Sponsors of God’s Acre Herrnhut, and Herrnhut Municipality.
+The project was organised by European Heritage Volunteers in cooperation with Evangelical Brethren Community in Herrnhut, the Association of the Sponsors of God’s Acre Herrnhut, and Herrnhut Municipality.

 European Heritage Volunteers